 Online Business Management

-While the network marketing industry as a whole was maturing, so was another industry… Technology.
+At the same time that the network marketing industry was maturing, so was another industry… Technology.

 You can contact more, reach more, and do more with your cell phone than any distributor could from their office 40 years ago.